Rescuers search for missing in Japan amid fresh slide risks

 The landslide occurred after days of heavy rain in Atami, which like many seaside towns in Japan is built into a steep hillside.
 It tore through the Izusan neighborhood, known for its hot springs, a shrine and shopping streets.
 The town has a registered population of 36,800 and is about 100 kilometers (60 miles) southwest of Tokyo.

 Officials on Tuesday started examining the cause of the disaster.
-Government experts visited a site believed to be the starting point of the mudslide to fly a drone for an aerial survey.
+Government experts visited a site believed to be the starting point of the mudslide and flew a drone for an aerial survey.

-Shizuoka Gov. Heita Kawakatsu, who inspected the area Monday where the mudslide was believed to have started, said rain soaked into the mountainside apparently weakened the ground under a massive pile of soil at a construction site that then slid down the slope.
+Shizuoka Gov. Heita Kawakatsu said rain soaked into the mountainside apparently weakened the ground under a massive pile of soil at a construction site that then slid down the slope.

-The prefecture is investigating a planned land development in the area, which was reportedly abandoned after its operator ran into financial problems.
+The prefecture is investigating planned land development in the area, which was reportedly abandoned after its operator ran into financial problems.

+Land and infrastructure minister Kazuyoshi Akaba said he planned to conduct a risk assessment for tens of thousands of land development sites around the country.

 The Izusan area is one of 660,000 locations in Japan identified as prone to mudslides by the government, but those designations are not widely publicized and public awareness is low.
-Early July, near the end of Japan’s rainy season, is often a time of deadly flooding and mudslides, and many experts say the rains are worsening due to climate change.
+Early July, near the end of Japan’s rainy season, is often a time of deadly floods and mudslides, and many experts say the rains are worsening due to climate change.

-With other parts of the country expecting heavy downpours, authorities were urging people near hillsides in areas at risk to use caution.
+With other parts of the country expecting heavy downpours, authorities are urging people near hillsides in areas at risk to use caution.

 A year ago, flooding and mudslides triggered by heavy rain in Kumamoto and four other prefectures in the Kyushu region in southern Japan killed nearly 80 people.
 In July 2018, hillsides in crowded residential areas in Hiroshima collapsed, killing 20.
 In 2017, mudslides and flooding in the Kyushu region killed 40.